How Kid Sleep Is Different from Adult Sleep

-- Love our own personal sleep cues (from swaddling, white noise, and teddy bears to favorite pills and cozy flannel sheets).
+- Love our own personal sleep cues (from swaddling, white noise, and teddy bears to favorite pillows and cozy flannel sheets).

 But there are also key differences between adult and childhood sleep.

 For one thing, kids sleep a lot more.
 Babies rack up 14 to 18 hours of slumber, although it’s sprinkled in little bits throughout the night and day.
-Somewhere between the second and sixth month, day sleep coalesces into 1-2 hour naps and night sleep forms blocks of 6-10 hours.
+Somewhere between the second and sixth month, day sleep coalesces into 1 to 2 hour naps and night sleep forms blocks of 6 to 10 hours.

 During the toddler years, total daily sleep gradually drifts down to 11 or 12 hours (with naps of 1 to 2 hours) for a two-year-old.
 And then drops to 10 or 11 hours (with no naps) for a five-year-old.

 Kids also doze off earlier than grown-ups.
-Babies fall asleep between 9 and 10 p.m., and from 6 mos. to 6 years of age, infants sack out between 8 and 9 p.m. (the earliest bedtimes belong to 18-23 to month olds, who often get tucked in around 8 p.m.)
+Babies fall asleep between 9 and 10 p.m., and from 6 months to 6 years of age, infants sack out between 8 and 9 p.m. (the earliest bedtimes belong to 18- to 23-month-olds, who often get tucked in around 8 p.m.)